//Timeline of Key Events_

 - After a four hour in camera discussion, Council votes 9-3 in favour of challenging the injunction in court instead of a negotiated solution.

-- HAMSMaRT and Keeping Six again reach out to City Council, staff and their legal team to request dialogue and negotiated solution that can better address the needs of the entire Hamilton community.
+- HAMSMaRT and Keeping Six again reach out to City Council and staff to request dialogue and a negotiated solution that can better address the needs of the entire Hamilton community.
+We did not receive a response to this request.

 - A deal is reached